stewlab/pilo/README.md

     -   `ollama` (object): Configuration for Ollama models.
 -   **`users`** (array of objects): A list of users to be configured by Home Manager.

+## File Structure

+-   `flake/`: Contains the Nix flake and its related configurations.
+See the [flake/README.md](flake/README.md) for more details.
+-   `cmd/`: Contains the main application code.
+-   `internal/`: Contains internal packages and libraries used by the application.
+-   `main.go`: The entry point for the application.
+-   `go.mod` and `go.sum`: Go module files for managing dependencies.
+-   `Containerfile`: A file for building the application container.
+-   `container_build.sh`: A script for building and managing the application container.

 ## Development

 First, clone the repository: